-Aspects of the design, installation, operation, commissioning/decommissioning, testing and maintenance of GMS located at transmission system receipt points and delivery points can be different to those applying to GMSs fed from distribution networks.
-In particular, the HS Pipeline Regulations relate to transmission system GMSs whereas the SM Regulations and DRRs are more relevant to distribution system GMSs.
-The key rules, regulations and standards influencing gas measurement are shown in Figure 7.
+Aspects of the design, installation, operation, commissioning/decommissioning, testing and maintenance of GMS components located at transmission system receipt points and delivery points can be different to those applying to GMS components fed from distribution networks.
+In particular, the HS Pipeline Regulations relate to transmission system-GMSs whereas the SM Regulations and DRRs are more relevant to distribution system GMSs.
+The key rules, regulations and standards influencing gas measurement are shown in Figure 10.

-Figure 7 - Most relevant primary legislation, rules/regulations and standards
+Figure 10 - Most relevant primary legislation, rules/regulations and standards

-The applicability of the standards identified in Figure 7 is illustrated in Figure 8.
+The applicability of the standards identified in Figure 10 is illustrated in Figure 11.
 Points to note are that:

-- for transmission system GMS, AS 2885, BS 1776, and the GTAC Metering Requirements are most relevant to station design and operation; - for distribution system GMS, AS 4645 and NZS 5259 are most relevant to station design and operation; and - the NZS 5259 calculation provisions apply to all GMSs.
+- for transmission system GMScomponents, AS 2885, BS 1776, and the GTAC Metering Requirements are most relevant to station design and operation; - for distribution system GMS components, AS 4645 and NZS 5259 are most relevant to station design and operation; and - the NZS 5259 calculation provisions apply to all GMS calculations.

-Figure 8 - Applicability of standards to transmission and distribution system GMSs
+Figure 11 - Applicability of standards to transmission and distribution system GMSs